MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

    - Azure .Net SDK documentation [https://github.com/azure/azure-docs-sdk-dotnet](https://github.com/azure/azure-docs-sdk-dotnet)

 ## Fork the repository

-GitHub has published a guide that walks you through the process of [forking a repo, cloning your fork, and submitting changes](https://guides.github.com/activities/forking/).
-This provides a good overview using many of the popular Git clients.

-## Fork the repository
 Using the appropriate repository, create a fork of the repository into your own GitHub account by using the GitHub website.

 A personal fork is required since all main documentation repositories provide read-only access, which means you cannot make changes directly on content in the repositories.
 To make changes, you must submit a [pull request](contribute-get-started-git-github-fundamentals.md#pull-requests) from your fork into the main repository.
 To facilitate this process, you first need your own copy of the repository, in which you have write access.
 A GitHub *fork* serves that purpose.